 If you’re a parent on social media you’ve probably seen those articles or blog posts that are meant to tug at your heart strings.
-The ones that say, “the dishes can wait, you’re children can’t.”
+The ones that say, “the dishes can wait, your children can’t.”
 They implore you to relish every moment of your precious children’s life because they grow up so quickly.

 And it is precious.
 And they do.